whiteoctober/QueueBundle/README.md

 To check for long-running queue jobs, use the command `whiteoctober:queue:check-for-long-running`.
 For example:

-    app/console whiteoctober:queue:check-for-long-running --email-to=errors@whiteoctober.co.uk --email-from=info+myapp@whiteoctober.co.uk --application-name=myproj
+    app/console whiteoctober:queue:check-for-long-running errors@whiteoctober.co.uk info+myapp@whiteoctober.co.uk 'my proj'

 This will send an e-mail to *errors@whiteoctober.co.uk* from *info+myapp@whiteoctober.co.uk* about any queue entries which have been in progress for more than 2 hours.
-In the e-mail, the queue will be identified as being used by the application *myproj*.
+In the e-mail, the queue will be identified as being used by the application *my proj*.

 # Project history